daaangdennis/CSCE435_Project_2024/Report.md

 - Merge Sort (Jack Couture): Merge sort is a sorting algorithm that divides up the data to work more efficiently and can be used to rapidly sort with parallel computing much larger sets of data.
 It will take the data and divide them among $p$ processors which will run in parallel to sort the divided segments.
 This allows the large number of buckets and data to be much more rapidly sorted.

 - Radix Sort (Deric Le): A sorting algorithm that compares the digits/characters of each element instead of the entire element.
 Since each sorting step is independent of eachother, it can be parallelized efficiently.
 For each element, we can create a groups based on the index of each digit/character.
 For example, given a list [23,1,789], we will have three groups: [3,1,9], [2,None,8], [None,None,7], where each group corresponds to the digits at the same index across the elements.
 Next, we can sort each group independently, and then reconstruct them to output the sorted list.

-- Column Sort (Jose Ortiz): Column sort is a parallel sorting algorithim that organizes data based on their column indices.
-To implement a parallel version of column sort using MPI, the algorithim divides the input into segments corresponding to different column indices and distributes these segments across multiple processors.
-Each processor will sort its segment independently using a standard sort algorithim.
-Once the columns are sorted, the next step is to merge them into a single output array while maintaining the sorted order.
-This process begins by initializing pointers for each sorted column to track the current smallest unmerged element.
-The algorithm then compares the current elements pointed to by these pointers and selects the smallest one to add to the final output array.
-After an element is added, the corresponding pointer is advanced to the next element in that column.
-This comparison and selection continue until all elements from all columns are merged into the output array.
+- Column Sort (Jose Ortiz): Columnsort is a parallel sorting algorithm that arranges the input into an $r$ x $s$ matrix, where each processor manages a subset of columns.
+The algorithm operates through multiple rounds of sorting and permutations.
+First, the columns are independently sorted.
+Then, a fixed permutation is applied to redistribute elements across the columns.
+This process of column sorting and inter-column permutations repeats until the rows of the matrix are fully sorted.
+The first column will hold the smallest elements, sorted from top to bottom, followed by the next columns in order.
+To achieve parallel Columnsort using MPI, the matrix is distributed across multiple processors, with each processor responsible for managing and sorting a subset of the columns.
+MPI enables efficient communication between processors during the sorting and permutation phases.

 We will use MPI for message passing and code in C++.